orquillaspretche-a11y/Custom-Image-Classifier/README.md

 :bulb: **1.
 What signs indicated overfitting in your first model?**

--As shown in Step 1 Plot Training vs Validation Accuracy and Loss, the training loss continued to decrease steadily, while the validation loss initially decreased but then started to plateau and even slightly increase after a certain number of epochs.
-This indicates the model was learning the training data very well but struggling to generalize to unseen validation data.
-While both training and validation accuracy were high, there was a noticeable gap where the training accuracy was consistently higher (around 98%) than the validation accuracy (around 96-97%).
-Although validation accuracy remained high, the divergence in loss was a clearer indicator that the model was starting to overfit the training data.
+-In the first model, overfitting was indicated by a divergence between training and validation metrics.
+Specifically, the training accuracy continued to improve, while the validation accuracy plateaued or slightly decreased.
+Concurrently, the training loss steadily dropped, but the validation loss began to increase after an initial decrease, signaling that the model was memorizing the training data rather than generalizing effectively.

 :bulb: **2.
 How did data augmentation affect validation accuracy?**

--The initial model achieved a validation accuracy of approximately 97%.
-After implementing data augmentation and dropout, the improved model achieved a validation accuracy of approximately 70.13% after 15 epochs.
-So, in this particular case, data augmentation resulted in a lower validation accuracy compared to the initial model.
-Models with augmentation and dropout require more training epochs to achieve better performance.
+-After implementing data augmentation and dropout, the validation accuracy of the model decreased.
+The initial model achieved a validation accuracy of 0.9684.
+The improved model, incorporating data augmentation and dropout layers, reached a validation accuracy of 0.7344 after 15 epochs.
+This decrease might be due to the regularization techniques, which aim to prevent overfitting but can sometimes lead to a slightly lower peak accuracy if applied too aggressively or if the original model was already robust on the validation set.

 :black_circle: **Model Improvement**